However, for optimal use, this technology must be carried using an efficient delivery system.

 - An all-in-one delivery system (gRNA guide(s) + Cas9)

-- A transient Cas9 expression by mRNA delivery, since it has been demonstrate that compared to a long-term viral cas9 expression, a transient cas9 expression can substantially reduce off-target genome editing in cells(1,2).
+- A transient Cas9 expression by mRNA delivery, since it has been demonstrated that compared to a long-term viral Cas9 expression, a transient Cas9 expression can substantially reduce off-target genome editing in cells(1,2).

-The data below, gathered by Vectalys and shown during the AACR and ASGCT annual meetings, demonstrates that the combination of LentiFlash™ with the CRISPR-Cas9 technology can be applied to several therapeutic fields.
+The data below, gathered by Vectalys and shown during the AACR and ASGCT annual meetings, demonstrate that the combination of LentiFlash® with the CRISPR-Cas9 technology can be applied to several therapeutic fields.

 PD-L1 is a ligand expressed at the surface of tumor cells.
 In the tumor microenvironment, PD-L1 recognize PD1, its receptor at the surface of T cells.
 This interaction, one of the most important immune checkpoint, leads to an inhibition of T cells.
 Tumor cells use this way to evade the immune response through inhibition of the T cells activation(3) (illustration adapted from Servier Medical Art).

 Recently, the blockade of PD1/PD-L1 interaction has shown promising results in cancer immunotherapy overcoming the tumor cells escape to T cells immune response.
-Based on these data, Vectalys has used the LentiFlash™ delivery system to carried CRISPR-Cas9 into human primary T cells and efficiently disrupt PD1(3) (illustration adapted from Servier Medical Art).
+Based on these data, Vectalys has used the LentiFlash® delivery system to carry CRISPR-Cas9 into human primary T cells and efficiently disrupt PD1(3) (illustration adapted from Servier Medical Art).

-This bar graph shows the high efficiency of LentiFlash™-CRISPR-Cas9 in editing PD1 in human primary T cells.
-Indeed, we reach 86% of PD1 editing with a dose of 5 pg p24 per cell.
+This bar graph shows the high efficiency of LentiFlash-CRISPR-Cas9 in editing PD1 in human primary T cells.
+Indeed, a PD1 disruption rate of 65,9% is reached with a dose of 5 pg p24 per cell.

-CXCR4 works as co-receptor interacting with CCR5 allowing HIV entry into CD4+ cells.
+CXCR4 works as a co-receptor for HIV, allowing virus entry into CD4+ cells.
 This bar graph shows the high efficiency of LentiFlash-CRISPR-Cas9 in editing CXCR4 in human primary T cells.
-Indeed, we reach 98,7% of PD1 editing with a dose of 5 pg p24 per cell.
+Indeed, a CXCR4 disruption rate of more than 98,7% is reached with a dose of 5 pg p24 per cell.

 Figure 4: Highly efficient disruption of CXCR4 in human primary T cells (data gathered by Vectalys)

-Thanks to the Knock-Out of CXCR4, T cells will not allow the entry of HIV 1.
-This approach paves the way of new antiviral strategies.
+Thanks to the knock-out of CXCR4, T cells will not allow the entry of HIV 1.
+This approach paves the way to new antiviral strategies.

 A safe cell engineering: